logikfabrik/uJet/docs/source/working_with_types.rst

 ******************
 uJet supports document types and media types (including inheritance and composition), member types and data types.

-**Type Tracking**
-As of version 3.0.0.0 uJet supports type tracking.

-When a document, media, or member type is synchronized, uJet tries to match the type declared in code with a type definition. uJet creates an Umbraco alias for the type, based on the type name (namespace excluded), and uses that alias to look for a matching type definition in the database.
-If a match is found the definition is updated; if not, a new type definition is created.
-Renaming a type that has been synchronized, in code or using the Umbraco back office, will cause duplicate definitions to be created, with different aliases.

-Type tracking refers to the use of the `id` parameter when declaring document types, media types, and member types in code.
-Using the `id` parameter uJet can keep track of types and their corresponding type definitions without relying on the type names.
-With type tracking types can be renamed; uJet will keep your Umbraco database synchronized.

 Document Types
 ==============
 A document type is created by decorating a public non-abstract class, with a default constructor that takes no parameters, using the `DocumentTypeAttribute` attribute.